DanKamyshanov/TestTask-BotsCrew/README.md

-Refer to database.sql file and application.properties file for database configuration and info.
+Refer to database.sql file and application.properties class for database configuration and info.